 Such violations cry out for justice.
-Brach Eichler represents adults and minor victims, as well as adults who were abused as minors.
+Brach Eichler Injury Lawyers represents adults and minor victims and adults who were abused as minors.
 We handle cases against individuals and organizations.
 However, our attorneys do not prosecute abuse cases against healthcare providers or medical facilities.

 Capable management of legal issues related to sexual abuse cases

-- Respondeat superior — This Latin phrase literally means, “Let the master answer.”
+This Latin phrase means, “Let the master answer.”
 It is an ancient legal concept that says an employer can be liable for the wrongful acts of an employee while on the job.
-This concept allows victims to sue school districts, religious organizations, etc. when their employees or members commit sexual abuse.
+This concept allows victims to sue school districts, religious organizations, etc., when their employees or members commit sexual abuse.

-- Statute of limitations — The statute of limitations is the law that sets the time limit for bringing a legal action after an event has occurred.
+The statute of limitations is the law that sets the time limit for bringing legal action after an event has occurred.
 The usual statute of limitations for a personal injury, such as an assault, is two years from the date of the incident.
 Child victims have until the age of 20 to commence an action.
-However, the New Jersey legislature, recognizing the problems with a rigid statue for childhood sexual abuse, has amended the law.
-Child victims now have until they reach 55 years of age, but must still file within seven years of their realization that the abuse caused them harm.
-Victims who had been barred by the old statute of limitations may still have time to file their case.
+However, the New Jersey legislature, recognizing the problems with a rigid statute for childhood sexual abuse, has amended the law.
+Child victims now have until they reach 55, but must still file within seven years of realizing that the abuse caused them harm.
+Victims barred by the old statute of limitations may still have time to file their cases.

-If you have any questions about the legal process or your rights in the matter, our knowledgeable attorneys are happy to provide answers at a free consultation.
+If you have any questions about the legal process or your rights, our knowledgeable attorneys will provide answers at a free consultation.

 Suing organizations in NJ for sexual abuse